SilenceEagle/paper_downloader/README.md

 ****
 ## [ICML](https://icml.cc/)

-*paper_download_ICML_IDM.py* uses the IDM to download ICML 2002-present papers, the supplemental material will be merged with the main paper into one single pdf file.
+*paper_download_ICML_IDM.py* uses the IDM to download ICML 2002-present papers, the supplemental material could be merged with the main paper into one single pdf file or be merged with the main paper into one folder.

 ### required
 IDM